I hope this email finds you well!

 Below: Pictures are of land he dreams of buying for $1200 to add onto land he has already bought for future childrens’ center.

 Antonio’s father has passed and his mom is mentally ill.
 I met Antonio as a youth living with family but not having enough income to study.
 As Antonio was already a teenager and we needed space in our residential center for the most vulnerable, small children, I asked Antonio to contnue to sleep in his home but come to our center daily and he would receive all of the benefits of the children who live in our residential center.
 Through the years Antonio has been very respectful.
 For a time he cooked in our center and was very responsible.
+He currently coaches The Dream Project soccer teams.
 Antonio has become a very talented dancer and musician.
 I still think he needs to be discovered by some dance talent agency!
 He is currently near finishing high school.
-He needs support to enroll in driving support as a way to support himself as he determines what work/education he will pursue after high school.
+He is currently in driving school as a way to help to support himself as he determines what work/education he will pursue after high school.

 Below: Antonio at The Dream Project Christmas Party at Center for Vulnerable Children

 Nelson – We met Nelson when he wandered the streets begging.
 He lost both his parents.
 His older sister has a disabled child and was not able to care for Nelson as well.
 Nelson is very talented with his hands.
 He is currently receiving a stipend for doing maintenance and repair for our center for vulnerable children.
 He is currently repairing the kitchen roof.
-He is also attending driving school.
+He has just finished driving school and is looking for work as a driver.
 His dream is to be a mechanic and truck driver.

 Helder has HIV.
-He came to live with us when he was orphaned and had no one to care for him.
-He is 14 years old and the only youth who is currently living in our center who is under 18.
+He came to live with us several years ago when he was orphaned and had no one to care for him.
 Helder is very responsible and kind.
 He is often found helping others with whatever he had to give.
 I am excited to see how Jesus leads him with his tender heart in his future.
-TDP needs support to continue to care for all of his needs as well as to invest in his education and transition to independence in the future.
+He is 14 years old and we recently reintegrated him to live with his sister's family.
+TDP continues to provide food for Helder and support of his education.

 2017 MOZAMBIQUE ACTIVITIES: